pyca/cryptography/docs/api-stability.rst

 API stability
 =============

-From its first release, ``cryptography`` will have a strong API stability policy.
+From its first release, ``cryptography`` has had a strong API stability policy.

 What does this policy cover?